qq861078848/stitch-api-rest/README.md

  ![](images/webhook-url.png)

- Copy this URL, append your secret and paste it into your favorite REST tool such as [Postman](https://www.getpostman.com/) or in this case, since its a GET request, your browser will do:
+ Copy this URL, append your secret and paste it into your favorite REST tool such as [Postman](https://www.getpostman.com/) or in this case, since it's a GET request, your browser will do:

  [https://webhooks.mongodb-stitch.com/api/client/v2.0/app/sportsstore-skxjg/service/getProductsByName/incoming_webhook/products?secret=MySecret](https://webhooks.mongodb-stitch.com/api/client/v2.0/app/sportsstore-skxjg/service/getProductsByName/incoming_webhook/products?secret=MySecret)